‘It’s been a struggle’: Thieves steal Wichita veteran’s livelihood

 It was a bike given to the former homeless veteran in September after transitioning from Passageways group home to his own place.

-“When someone is struggling already and looses something that is very difficult to replace, it’s a hardship,” said Susan Moelinger, Co-Founder Passageways.
+“When someone is struggling already and loses something that is very difficult to replace, it’s a hardship,” said Susan Moelinger, co-founder Passageways.
 “It’s actually a big hardship on them.”

 “It’s not really alotted for in my budget for another bike,” said McDonald.